There are so many people using Pinterest for Business now. So why not you?

 Reason #1: Most Pinterest users are buyers:

-Like I said before, the first reason is, that over 80% of Pinterest users are buyers.
-You can reach out to a lot of people without struggle and wasting a ton of your time in front of your computer.
+You can reach a lot of people without struggling and wasting a ton of your time in front of your laptop.

 Reason #3: Pinterest ads are way cheaper and more powerful:

-Another reason you should use Pinterest for business is that you can use their ads.
-You will invest way less money than with Facebook ads.
-The only problem that I see here is that Pinterest ads are not global.
+Another reason you should use Pinterest for business is that you can use its ads.

 2.)
 How to set up a Pinterest account for your business: